You are welcome to try out the new site at https://beta.valueresearchonline.com

-Contrary to the belief that share buybacks are always positive, they could be a sign of poor management decision making or outright motivated by impacting the stock price in the short term
+Contrary to the belief that share buybacks are always positive, according to Buffett they could be a sign that not all is right

 Busting the myth